PAHO-ghe/result/index.md

 - TB treatment
 - Utherine cancer treatment

- The ICD codes is pulled from IHME’s Global Health Data Exchange (http://ghdx.healthdata.org/record/ihme-data/gbd-2019-cause-icd-code-mappings) and refer to ICD codes used for the different causes of death and disability for the GBD 2019 study.
-Below table lists the ICD codes associated with all of the different causes of death and disability included in the UHC effective coverage index and therefore the ICD codes associated with each indicator.

-For each indicator, there are two components, 1) the coverage and 2) the weight.
-Taking the ART coverage indicator as an example, the coverage is crude coverage of ART among people living with HIV and the weight is the total potential health gain of the ART coverage intervention in each country-year.
-One of the inputs to the weight is the disability adjusted life-years due to HIV/AIDS.
-GBD 2019 estimates are the inputs to the UHC effective coverage index.
-Full description of index : (https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30750-9/fulltext)

 Each of UHC indicators can be interprete in the following example:
 A score of 80 in a given country-year reflects a relatively low LRI case-fatality and a score of 10 in a given country-year reflects a relatively high LRI case-fatality when compared to LRI case-fatality ratios observed in all other country-years.